usnistgov/OSCAL/docs/content/tutorials/catalog/_index.md

             }, {
               "id" : "s2.1.2_gdn.2",
               "name" : "item",
-              "prose" : "The policy on the use of network services should be consistent with the\norganization’s access control policy"
+              "prose" : "The policy on the use of network services should be consistent with the organization’s access control policy"
             } ]
           } ]
         } ]